 See Also: Monsoon Diseases Prevention & Precautions Tips

-- Boost your immunity by including citrus foods like amla that are rich in vitamin C.
+5. Boost your immunity by including citrus foods like amla which are rich in vitamin C.

 4. Mosquito-Borne Infections like Dengue, Malaria